greedlab/greedpatch-front-prd/README.md

-# greedpatch-server-prd
+# greedpatch-front-prd

-the product requirement document for greedpatch-server
+the product requirement document for greedpatch-front